rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 >Tell him we read books and tirelessly access D-bases and run our asses off all day here and need to eat instead of we don't just stand there and swing one leg up and down over and over for seven-plus figures.

-For reference, here's the code I used to identify the longest uninterrupted chains of conjunctions/prepositions:
+For reference, here's the code to identify the longest uninterrupted chains of conjunctions/prepositions:
 {% highlight python %}
 def all_uninterrupted_seqs(raw, prep_conj, min_seq_length=3):
     """